marksihor/laravel-filtering/README.md

-https://yoursite.com/path?select[accounts]=id,user_id,link // to select column from related table when use ?with=accounts, note that the relational column should be in the list https://yoursite.com/path?select[current_model_table_name]=id,name // to select column from curent model https://yoursite.com/path?deleted=1 // get only softDeleted records
+https://yoursite.com/path?select[accounts]=id,user_id,link // to select column from related table when use ?with=accounts, note that the relational column should be in the list https://yoursite.com/path?select[current_model_table_name]=id,name // to select column from curent model https://yoursite.com/path?deleted=1 // get only softDeleted records https://yoursite.com/path?withCount=relationName // get count of specified relation https://yoursite.com/path?has=relationName // get only records that has specified relations (1 or more)
 ```

 As you can see you can combine parameters in the request (order of parameters is doesn't matter).